 This dual program recognizes the growing need for specialists who combine training in law with substantive knowledge of the language, culture, and history of the Middle East and North Africa.
 The program also gives students the opportunity to take advantage of expanding employment opportunities brought about by increased U.S. governmental and commercial relations with the countries of this region.

-The Law School and the School of Natural Resources & Environment within the Rackham School of Graduate Studies offer a dual degree program that allows interested students the opportunity to study concurrently for the JD and MS in Natural Resources degrees.
+The Law School and the School for Environment and Sustainability within the Rackham School of Graduate Studies offer a dual degree program that allows interested students the opportunity to study concurrently for the JD and MS in Natural Resources degrees.
 The goal of this program is to encourage more effective integration of knowledge of natural resources and environmental problems with the methodology and skills of the lawyer.
 The program is designed so all requirements for both degrees can be completed in four years.

 Career options for program graduates are quite varied.
 Among the alumni, one has served as an attorney for the U.S. Department of the Interior supervising the implementation of natural resource laws and regulations; another has been a member of the legal staff of a large power company; and a third has served as director of a major state environmental action council.
 The dual JD/MS program might also be attractive to students interested in the practice of law for corporate clients who are engaged in the use of natural resources, and to students who foresee careers in trial practice in which use of expert witnesses in the fields of ecology and natural resources may be necessary.